sdiehl/kaleidoscope/tutorial.md

 The final line here is quite subtle, but is very important.
 The basic issue is that when we create the Phi node in the merge block, we need to set up the block/value pairs that indicate how the Phi will work.
 Importantly, the Phi node expects to have an entry for each predecessor of the block in the CFG.
-Why then, are we getting the current block when we just set it block 3 lines above?
+Why then, are we getting the current block when we just set it 3 lines above?
 The problem is that the``ifthen`` expression may actually itself change the block that the Builder is emitting into if, for example, it contains a nested "if/then/else" expression.
 Because calling ``cgen`` recursively could arbitrarily change the notion of the current block, we are required to get an up-to-date value for code that will set up the Phi node.